Транспорты в I2P

 A "transport" in I2P is a method for direct, point-to-point communication between two routers.
 Transports must provide confidentiality and integrity against external adversaries while authenticating that the router contacted is the one who should receive a given message.

 I2P supports multiple transports simultaneously.
-There are two transports currently implemented:
+There are three transports currently implemented:

 Each provides a "connection" paradigm, with authentication, flow control, acknowledgments and retransmission.